wavefrontHQ/wavefront-sdk-doc-sources/go/wavefrontsender.md

 }
 ```

 >**Note:** When you set up a Wavefront proxy on the specified proxy host, you specify the port it will listen to for each type of data to be sent.
 The proxy `Sender` must send data to the same ports that the Wavefront proxy listens to.
-Consequently, the port-related `Sender` configuration fields must specify the same port numbers as the corresponding proxy configuration properties:
+Consequently, the port-related `Sender` configuration fields must specify the same port numbers as the corresponding proxy configuration properties.
+See the following table:

 | `ProxyConfiguration` field | Corresponding property in `wavefront.conf` |
 | ----- | -------- |